Part one – December 2016

 You need talent, and you need to practice.

-The greatest images, the photographs that have inspired generations of photographers, they were all shot on cameras that had none of these features.
+The greatest images, the photographs that have inspired generations of photographers, were all shot on cameras that had none of these features.
 They had focus, aperture, and shutter speed.
 The essentials, and nothing more.

-And so this is why I have always coveted Leica cameras.
+And this is why I have always coveted Leica cameras.
 They give you only what is needed, and they do not assist you.
 If you want to make a great image with a Leica you must do it yourself.

 Does it produce the goods?